 Welcome!
-I am a PhD candidate in the department of Political Science and 2018-2019 Dean’s Graduate Fellow at the University of North Carolina at Chapel Hill.
-Begining in Fall of 2019, I will be a Postdoctoral Research Associate in the Department of Political Science at Washington University in St. Louis.
+I am a Postdoctoral Research Fellow in the Weidenbaum Center on the Economy, Government, and Public Policy and Department of Political Science at Washington University in St. Louis.
+I am also an affiliated researcher with the Data-driven Analysis of Peace Project lab.
 I specialize in International Relations and Political Methodology.
-I earned my BA in Political Science from Haverford College in 2012 and my MA in Political Science from the University of North Carolina at Chapel Hill in 2016.
+I earned my Ph.D in Political Science from the University of North Carolina at Chapel Hill and my B.A. in Political Science from Haverford College.

 My work has been published or is forthcoming in International Studies Quarterly, Conflict Management and Peace Science, Political Science Research and Methods, and PS: Political Science & Politics, among other outlets.
 My research explores the causes and consequences of political violence using a broad variety of methods such as latent variable models, geospatial analysis, and big data.
 While I primarily focus on civil conflict, I also examine contentious political phenomena including terrorism and economic statecraft, and develop new measures of institutions in international relations.
 I have teaching experience in both international relations and quantitative methodology, and am a certified instructor with The Carpentries.